 Below are listed some of most important, impressive and beautiful Christian churches of the world.
 Churches are arranged by region and age when construction started.

 - Larnaca church of Ayios Lazaros - Cyprus, Larnaca.
-Important late 9th century church, possible site of burial of Lazarus.
+Important church from the late 9th century, possible site of burial of Lazarus.

-- Svetitskhoveli Cathedral - Georgia, Kartli.
+- Svetitskhoveli Cathedral - Georgia, Mtskheta-Mtianeti.
 One of principal Georgian churches, venerated as the location of Christ's mantle.
-Built circa 1020.
+Built sometimes around 1020.

 - Santa Sabina - Italy, Rome.
 One of oldest churches in Europe, built in 422 - 432, numerous items in interiors remain intact.

 - Basilica of St.Denis - France, Paris.
-First truly Gothic building in world - rebuilt in 12th century, although founded already in 7th century.
+First truly Gothic building in world - rebuilt in the 12th century, although founded already in the 7th century.
 Burial site of almost all kings of France.

 - Canterbury Cathedral - United Kingdom, Kent.
-Enormous, richly decorated and historically important cathedral, rebuilt numerous times since circa 740, today mainly in Gothic style.
+Enormous, richly decorated and historically important cathedral, rebuilt numerous times since around 740, today mainly in Gothic style.